sumeer1/stDiff/README.md

-# stDiff
+# SpatialDiffusion
 This repository contains the stDiff code and online data for spatial transcriptomics.
 It also contains the code to evaluate and visualize the integration results.
 Metrics are available for quantifying outputs quality.

-stDiff- Predicting Spatial Transcriptomics Slices with Denoising Diffusion Probabilistic Models
+SpatialDiffusion- Predicting Spatial Transcriptomics with Denoising Diffusion Probabilistic Models
 ---------------------------------------------------------------------------------------------------------
 This repository contains the  scAEGAN code and online data for the single-omics and multi-omics integration.
 It also contains the code to evaluate and visualize the integration results.
 Metrics are available for quantifying outputs quality.